aleksnavratil/polish-for-normal-people/polish_textbook.md

 Of course this is not merely a property of this one preposition `z` alone; instead, there are lots of "overloaded" prepositions like this, behaving in ways which you might not expect.
 TODO add some more examples of overloaded prepositions

-This is one reason why it's hard to be idiomatic; even after long study, you'll often be intelligible but not idiomatic.
+This is one reason why even after long study, you'll often be intelligible but not idiomatic.

 You also can't translate very many prepositions from English, for example, I have to go "on a beer" not "for a beer".
 This is a little like regional differences in English, like how people from New Jersey say that they're standing "on-line" and people from Denver say that they're standing "in line," but way more extreme.

-## Very subtle phonetic distinctions between pairs of opposites
-TODO:
-In English, pairs of opposite verbs tend to (usually but not always) be phonetically distinct: turn off/turn on plug/unplug

-Turn off/turn on
-bring out/take away?
-Slide out?
-Odsunac?
-Wsunac/wysunac wejsc/wyjsc

-similar-sounding opposite words, such as włoncyc and wyłoncyc